 - Universal childcare.

-To pay for these policies, and more, which could raise public spending by as much as 65 percent, Labour calls for higher taxes on big businesses and the wealthy as well as new borrowing.
+To pay for these policies, and more, which would add at least £80 billion to £840 billion in yearly public spending — an increase the size of Greece’s entire national budget — Labour calls for higher taxes on big businesses and the wealthy as well as new borrowing.

 And that’s just a start.
 The party is also looking into capping executive pay, making bonuses illegal, raising taxes on land and rolling out a universal basic income.